This is a time of great anxiety for workers and businesses. Lambeth council will do all in our power to help you through this.

 We're still providing a full commercial waste collection service to all our customers that need it.
 However, we know that many businesses have been forced to close or are no longer operating as a result of coronavirus.

 To support our business community, we've agreed that businesses can ask to freeze their commercial waste agreements until they're able to operate again.

 If you want to freeze your current agreement, please do not cancel your direct debit.

 Instead, email firstname.lastname@example.org to tell us that you're no longer operating.
 Please include the following information:

 - Site Address

-- Agreement number/ Account number *A signed letter on business letterhead to evidence that you have suspended trading due to coronavirus.
+- A signed letter on business letterhead to evidence that you have suspended trading due to coronavirus.
 Please include the date you stopped trading in this letter (this should be no earlier than 23 March 2020)

-If your business is still trading you will not be able to freeze your commercial waste collections, otherwise you would be failing your Duty of Care.
+If your business is still trading, you can't freeze your commercial waste collections, otherwise you'll be failing your duty of care.

 Your insurer will be able to advise you on whether your policy includes cover for business interruption and whether disease outbreaks, like coronavirus, are included in your policy.